David-SanchezG/migestor-privacy/index.md

 - **Storage:** To export and save PDF invoices in your device's memory.

 ## 4. Contact
-If you have any questions about this Privacy Policy, you can contact us at: [Your Contact Email]
+If you have any questions about this Privacy Policy, you can contact us.

 ---